anlepoly/supplementary_fixes/Readme.md

 - MySQL

 #How to use the script
-- First of all, you should set your database's host, user and password (in line 45 of "extract_data.py")
+- First of all, please set your database's host, user and password (in line 45 of "extract_data.py")
 - Run "output_data.py" to show statistical results in each project and output metrics to csv files
 - In "output_data.py", you can switch project in line 90.
 If the project has no sql file, you should set the variable "hasDB" to False.
 - The R code and metrics files are in the folder "csv_data":